 8.2.1 Will you be required to report FINREP?
+No additional notes.

 Fees and levies

 Firms fall into fee blocks according to their Part 4A permission.
 Generally, if we authorise the applicant firm to carry on deposit-taking business, it will be allocated to fee block A.1 - Deposit taking.